 Why did Google decide to retire Urchin?

 Google began making efforts to put more wood behind fewer arrows in 2011, and Urchin seems to be a casualty of this initiative.
-We understand the decision but we think there's still a market for standalone stats software, so...
+We understand the decision but there's still a market for on-premises web analytics software.

 Is there an alternative to Urchin?